andreamarchetti03/LCP_Project/README.md

 - 'Visualization' code to analyse the chains;
 These codes are  for the different series

-There is a Data fold which coontains all datasets.
+The Data fold which contains all datasets.